JeffreyIEscobar/tic-tac-toe/README.md

 4. The computer will make its move (Player 'O') automatically.
 5. The game will continue until there is a winner or a draw.
 6. You can click the "Reset" button to start a new game.

+## Computer AI

+The computer opponent makes random valid moves in this basic implementation.
+To create a smarter computer player, you can modify the `computerMove` function in the `script.js` file with more advanced AI logic.